-Spring Hill City Administrator Jonathan Roberts opened the discussion by stating he didn’t believe economic development was rocket science, adding that often it was made to be more complicated that it actually was.
+Spring Hill City Administrator Jonathan Roberts opened the discussion by stating assisted living in Milwaukee development was rocket science, adding that often it was made to be more complicated that it actually was.

 Roberts said his definition of economic development involved two factors: Does the project improve the quality of life or detract, and is there money to show the council and constituents at the end of the project?